BenLDouthwaite/reference/rust/README.md

 * Gives a name to the 'object' but not to each field
     * e.g. `struct Colour(i32, i32, i32)` for rgb.
 Is the default, so would be overkill to specify

+### Collections

+- Vector
+-- when we need to store elements of a different type in a vector, we can define and use an enum!
+- String
+- Hash Map

 # Cargo

 * System and package manager
 * `cargo new {name}` to create a new project

 * Used TOML for config
 * `cargo build` build the executable
 * Cargo.lock is generated automatically, we never need to change it